mkierzenka/Racket_NumericalMethods/README.md

 # Racket_NumericalMethods
 A collection of Numerical Methods implemented in Racket.
-Includes Root Finders, ODE Solvers, Linear System Solvers, etc. as well as Applications/Demos.
+Includes Root Finders, ODE Solvers, Linear System Solvers, Polynomial Interpolation, etc. as well as Applications/Demos.
 The different methods are mostly split into individual files.

 The "Experimenting" files include demos to show the different methods through examples.